kellyannmcnamara01/bolier-wp/README.md

 ## Search Highlight
 At the bottom of the search php page you will find a script. *It is required to be there due to the direct php we are echoing into the js.* At the very bottom of it you will see that the `highlightSearchedTerm()` is being called and passing through the elements that the function needs to look through.
 I have it set particularly like that so the page doesn't crash go through every element on it.
 Update the elements to adjust to your theme's html markup.

+___

+## Breadcrumbs
+Breadcrumbs will echo out the parent levels, or corresponding page titles.
+To echo breadcumbs simply place the code snippet `<?php breadcrumbs(); ?>`.
+Currently this code snippet is being called in all headers.
+To access the breadcrumb function go to `includes/front/breadcrumbs.php`.

+*Accessibility Note: the separators are created using sudo elements becuase e-readers will try and read them otherwise.*